redecentralize/alternative-internet/README.md

 ## Protocols

 * [nostr](https://nostr.com/) stands for “Notes and Other Stuff Transmitted by Relays” and is an open protocol for censorship-resistant global networks.
 There are already [many implementations](https://www.nostr.net/) available.
+* [remoteStorage](https://remotestorage.io) is an open protocol for per-user storage on the Web.
+Users can: own their data, have everything stored in one place, syncronise across multiple devices, use the same data across different apps, and work offline.
+Developers can: avoid creating backends, scale without cost, and start quickly with a JavaScript library handling all aspects of the protocol.

 ## Search Engines